Increase Cash Flow, Tax-Free

-Summary: In this article, you’ll learn how a self directed IRA is taxed.
-We’ll break down UBTI, UBIT, as well as UDFI and how it impacts your real estate investment choices.
+Do you understand the self-directed IRA tax rules?
+We break down UBTI, UBIT, as well as UDFI and how it impacts your real estate investment choices.

-A self directed IRA offers several unique opportunities for the savvy real estate investor.
-In fact, a self directed IRA is very similar to other IRAs, with the exception that you are in charge of how and where to invest.
-Self directed IRAs allow the freedom to invest in bonds, mutual funds, CDs, stocks, and real estate.
+A self-directed IRA offers several unique opportunities for the savvy real estate investor.
+It is very similar to other IRAs, except that you are in charge of how and where to invest.
+Self-directed IRAs allow the freedom to invest in alternative assets like bonds, mutual funds, CDs, stocks, and real estate.
+If you are considering this investment route, it’s essential to understand the self-directed IRA tax rules.

 What is UBIT?

 UBIT refers to the tax that is paid on a UBTI or UDFI.
-UBIT can apply to pass through or untaxed entities that are used to own or operate a business.
-This means that if your self directed IRA makes a debt financed purchase, such as buying an investment property with a mortgage or loan, then UBIT can occur.
-UBIT would occur if you decided to rent out the investment property, and were thus receiving taxable business income from your investment.
+UBIT can apply to pass through or untaxed entities used to own or operate a business.
+This means that if your self-directed IRA makes a debt-financed purchase, such as buying an investment property with a mortgage or loan, then UBIT can occur.
+UBIT would occur if you decided to rent out the investment property and were thus receiving taxable business income from your investment.

-In order to avoid this potential tax, you can instead use a self directed IRA to make 100 percent cash purchases for all real estate investments.
-Alternatively, deductions can be used, such as depreciation and expenses, to lower the net-income that would otherwise be taxed via UBIT.
+To avoid this potential tax, you can use a self-directed IRA to make 100 percent cash purchases for all real estate investments.
+Alternatively, deductions such as depreciation and expenses can be used to lower the net income that would otherwise be taxed via UBIT.

-If you are planning on using your self directed IRA to purchase real estate, remember to calculate the estimated yearly UBIT based on the net-income that the property earns (if and only if you are using a debt-leverage to purchase the property).
+If you are planning on using your self-directed IRA to purchase real estate, remember to calculate the estimated yearly UBIT based on the property’s net income (if and only if you are using debt leverage to purchase the property).

 What is UBTI in an IRA?